sardinhapatrick/Msc_Project/README.md

 ## License

-This project does not have a license yet.
+This project is under an MIT license.